wilmawixtrom/we1-project-wilmawixtrom/time-report.md

 2026-05-03 10:15 Worked for 30 minutes
   - Continued to fix the article, putted the headers in the middle.
   - Tried to do the same with button.

+2026-05-07 10:15 Worked for 1 hour 30 minutes
+  - Did the last on the article.
+  - Changed the links in the nav.
+  - Started to make a new page.